libktx/ktx/app/README.md

 applies letterboxing like `FitViewport`, but it does not scale rendered objects when resized, keeping them in fixed size similarly to `ScreenViewport`.
 Thanks to customizable target PPI value, it is ideal for GUIs and can easily support different screen sizes.
+- `color` factory methods allows to use idiomatic named parameters to construct LibGDX `Color` instances.
+- `copy` extension method added to `Color`.
+It allows to create a new `Color` with copied color values.
+Supports values overriding with optional, named parameters.
 - `use` inlined extension methods added to `Batch` and `ShaderProgram`.
 They allow to omit the `begin()` and `end()` calls before using batches and shader programs.